openedx-unsupported/blockstore/decisions/0002-courseware-migration-plan.rst

 1. Everything from Modulestore and Contentstore is moved to Blockstore on the authoring side.
-2. The LMS continues to use Modulestore to serve courseware.
+2. The LMS continues to use Modulestore to serve courseware (and other things).
 3. The LMS points to static assets controlled by Blockstore.
 4. Content Libraries will become a more general concept, and the Content Library of today will be recast as a type of Content Library, like "Problem Bank".
    With the idea that additional, pluggable types will follow.
-5. The publish step explicitly pushes data from Blockstore into the Split Modulestore.
+5. The publish step explicitly pulls data from Blockstore into the Split Modulestore.

 This would get us to a place where we could lay the foundation for a more